ekowabaka/clearice/docs/5-Interactive-IO.md

 $io->output("Hello World!");
 ````

 The `output()` method takes a second parameter which specifies an output level.
 Output levels provide a means of limiting the verbosity of what the application writes to output stream.
-ClearIce has integer output levels, with a global output level set at anytime.
+ClearIce has integer output levels, with a single global output level set at anytime.
 Any output that's specified with an output level greater than the global output level is suppressed.
 Anything lower or equal to the global level is, however, displayed.
 The global output level can always be set with the `setOutputLevel` method.
 For example ...

 ````php
 use clearice\io\Io;